Playlist

 Manual Entry

-When disabled, the playlist has various buttons for manipulating the contents of the list.
+, the playlist has various buttons for manipulating the contents of the list.
 The two global buttons are self-explanatoryAdd Entry

 andRemove All